ompl/ompl/doc/markdown/styleGuide.md

 This document provides a brief overview of OMPL coding standards.
 It is meant to assist developers who are contributing code to OMPL.

-*Note:* An automatic code formatter is available to automate enforceing the style guide, see below.
+\note An automatic code formatter is available to automate enforcing the style guide, see below.

 # Spacing